-Our current positional accuracy and repeatability is currently 0.3" to 0.5" RMS while guiding, measured by performing offsets of sizes varying from 0.5" to 30" and returning to the original position.
-This accuracy may or may not be sufficient for blind offsetting depending on the science application.
-If it is enough, e.g. for targeting more diffuse sources, and/or when using wide slits, blind offsetting is operationally feasible and may be requested in an ad hoc manner by discussing it with the liaison astronomer.
+Our current positional accuracy and repeatability is currently ~0.1" RMS while guiding, measured by performing offsets of sizes varying from 0.5" to 30" and returning to the original position.
+If this accuracy is sufficient for blind offsetting, e.g. for targeting more diffuse sources, and/or when using wide slits, blind offsetting is operationally feasible and may be requested in an ad hoc manner by discussing it with the liaison astronomer.